alex-neal/beer/index.md

 It is reasonable to say that for most of the beers shown, the calculated average rating is roughly within a margin of 0.1 from the rating that the beer truly deserves.
 The Yellow Bus margin is a bit larger, while the Citra DIPA margin is smaller.

-We might also like to know how these 10 beers compare in terms of the distribution of overall ratings received (The ratings themselves are discrete-valued in the range [0,5] with increments of 0.5).
+We might also like to know how these 10 beers compare in terms of the distribution of overall ratings received.
+The ratings themselves are discrete-valued in the range [0,5] with increments of 0.5.

 <p align="center">
   <img src="img/distributions.png">